zincware/ZnVis/README.rst

 Simply define the particles in the simulation with details including their positions, colour, direction, and shape, and the visualization engine will display the system using the Open3D engine.
+ZnVis works both from a Python script and in Jupyter!

 Installation
 ^^^^^^^^^^^^